scienmanas/system-design-masterclass/03 - Appendix/01 - The Ultimate System Design Template/10 - API Gateway.md

 * **Mobile Applications:** Provide a secure and efficient way for mobile apps to access backend services.
 * **Third-Party APIs:** Control access and usage of external APIs.
 * **IoT Devices:** Handle communication between IoT devices and backend systems.

-### **Next Steps**

-In the next session, we'll discuss advanced features of API gateways, such as rate limiting, caching, and request transformation.
-Stay tuned\!

 ---